About Data Connections, Authentication, and Alternate Access Mapping

 Alternate Access Mapping does not typically affect how data connections are handled by InfoPath Forms Services.
 However, if users will be accessing forms from both intranet and extranet locations, the authentication model for data connections should be configured and tested from both locations to ensure proper operation.
 Connections to a server using a fully-qualified URL, versus a local server name, depend on Alternate Access Mapping to ensure connectivity.

 To view Alternate Access Mapping settings in SharePoint Central Administration, browse to the Operations page and click the Alternate access mappings link in the Global Configuration section.
-For more information about Alternate Access Mapping, search for "alternate access mapping" on the Microsoft Office SharePoint Server TechCenter.
+For more information about Alternate Access Mapping, search for "alternate access mapping" at Microsoft SharePoint Server 2010 on TechNet.